 I am thankful to have several super fans; my family, old and new friends and lots of virtual friends.
 These are the people who encourage me and give me the confidence to get back into the ring and continue writing.

-After a few weeks that binder was filled and he bought me another.
+After a few weeks the binder was filled, so he bought me another.
 When I mentioned I would like to bring some copies of my posts to my parents, he printed some at his office.
 My mom and dad are my original super fans.

 When I was bummed a couple of weeks ago, Danny pointed out some of the amazing remarks left on my blog and suggested printing them so I could read them when I begin to question my myself.
 “Focus on those people and what they have said.
 There’ll always be people out there that will want to hold you back,” he said and gave me a hug.
 I think this is a great suggestion for everyone.
 Even if you are not a writer, when someone reassures you, write it down in a journal or create a word document on your computer.
 Then you can look back on that positive feedback when you are on the ropes and need to motivate for the next round.